'M' Special Unit The Coastwatchers

 'M' Special Unit

-One of two 'special units' Australia raised during World War Two (with Z Special Unit (/explore/units/581) being the other,) 'M' Special Unit was an Allied special forces reconnaissance team under the command of the Services Reconnaissance Department (SRD.)
+One of two 'special units' Australia raised during World War Two (with Z Special Unit (/explore/units/581) being the other,) 'M' Special Unit was an Allied special operations team under the command of the Services Reconnaissance Department (SRD.)
 It was the more formally structured successor to the highly successful Coastwatchers unit which had played such a key role in the early stages of the SW Pacific campaign, culminating in the Battle for Guadalcanal.

-Led by Commander Eric Feldt (/explore/people/982908), a visionary leader who was able to consolidate manage and support his disparate group of people and their networks among the native population, he had all of his detachments equipped with powerful (but very heavy and bulky) AWA 'teleradio' sets.
+Led by Commander Eric Feldt (/explore/people/982908), a visionary leader who was able to consolidate manage and support his disparate group of people and their networks among the native population, Feldt had all of his detachments equipped with powerful (but very heavy and bulky) AWA 'teleradio' sets.
 He supplied, reinforced and evacuated them as required with the support of RAAF Catalina flying boats.

 Their most valuable role was in providing early warning of incoming Japanese air raids on Guadalcanal, enabling the US Defenders to get their aircraft in the air and in a position to inflict maximum casualties on the raiding formations.
 This they did with great effect.